Resume Tips for Medical and Pharmaceutical Sales

 Fancy resumes get noticed more than plain ones.

 Reality: This is also not true.
 Resumes that contain many lines or unique spacing often cannot be imported correctly into company databases.
 While they may be good to view as a hard copy in today’s world computer searching capability is vital.
-The most widely used format by sales professionals is typically done in Microsoft Word utilizing .doc or .rtf format.
+The most widely used format by sales professionals is Microsoft Word utilizing .doc or .rtf format or Adobe .pdf format.

 Someone will read my resume and determine if I have the skills necessary for the job.

 Reality: Candidates are plentiful in today’s market.
 What will make you stand apart from your competition is being a “superstar” or an overachiever with a winning attitude.
 A sales manager will view your resume and make a determination of your abilities in a matter of seconds.
 You have only those few seconds to make your impression.
 Keep in mind they are seeking someone to sell their product.
 Show them you can!

 If I add an objective statement to the top of my resume, the employer will know I am interested in the position.

 Reality: Keep this in mind: An objective statement is a statement about what you want, not what the employer wants.
 Start your resume with a sales statement about what you offer as an employee.
 A professional resume writer may be able to assist you by putting together your key skills and abilities in a marketable format.